City Hall Park Northeast Plaza Renovation

 At the very beginning of colonization, the Lenape co-existed cooperatively with early settlers in the New Amsterdam village and in the nearby forest, including engaging in trade with the profit-seeking Dutch West India Company.

-The proposed Plaza renovation honors the First People, their current descendants, and this place that is important in their history, in our history, and currently.
+The proposed Plaza renovation honors the First People, their contemporary descendants, and this central place that is important in their history, important in NYC’s local and regional history, and currently. important to contemporary Lenape people and others who are pleased to work to offer well-deserved Lenape Homeland acknowledgement in civic center.

-Fair compensation for the long-ago massacring and forcibly-taken land is not within the realm of this proposal, but this proposed renovation is fitting for CHP NE Plaza’s precious Lower Manhattan open space that centuries ago bordered a Lenape village, with the same earth underneath the pavement on which the Lenape walked.
+Fair compensation for the long-ago massacring and forcibly-taken land is not within the realm of this proposal, but this proposed renovation is fitting for NYC’s civic center that centuries ago was a Lenape center, with the same earth underneath the pavement on which the Lenape walked.

-This proposed Plaza renovation in our civic center provides a substantial, permanent, culturally-significant acknowledgement of the significance of Lenapehoking by our NYC, NYS and Federal governments officials, by CB1 and by neighborhood residents and other Friends of City Hall Park, and contributes to achieving the rightful historic position of the Lenape Nation.
+This proposed Plaza renovation in our civic center provides a substantial, permanent, culturally-significant acknowledgement of the significance of Lenapehoking by Community Board 1, by our NYC, NYS and Federal governments officials, and by neighborhood residents and other Friends of City Hall Park.
+It contributes to achieving the rightful historic position of the Lenape Nation.

 This project has potential to make a profoundly positive, enriching, lasting, direct impact on the contemporary Lenape people, which sustains and nurtures their community traditions and identity, on our neighborhood, and on many of the thousands who will pass through the Plaza daily!